A complete and comprehensive travel guide to Comino Island, Malta. Features 16 top attractions and things to do on this tiny Maltese island.

 Accommodation Guide: Where to Stay in Malta

-While visitors will find hotels and resorts scattered all over Malta’s islands, the most popular neighborhoods to base yourself in Malta include Valletta, Sliema & St Julian’s, Mellieħa Bay, and Gozo Island.
+While travelers will find hotels and resorts scattered all over Malta’s islands, the most popular neighborhoods to base yourself in Malta include Valletta, Sliema & St Julian’s, Mellieħa Bay, and Gozo Island

-Travelers also have a broad variety of accommodation types, from 5-star resorts to traditional terraced boutique hotels.
-To save you time searching, below are the four best accommodation picks for Malta, based on location, reviews, and my personal experience.
+There are also a broad variety of accommodation types, from 5-star resorts to traditional terraced boutique hotels.
+To save you time searching, make sure to check out my comprehensive guide to where to stay in Malta, or take a pick from the four options below based on location, reviews, and my personal experience.

 - St Julian’s & Sliema Area: The Hilton